ksakash/newton-school-lessons/README.md

 # Simple Node.js Demo

-This repository contains a collection of simple Node.js programs for demonstration purposes.
+This repository contains a collection of simple Node.js programs for demonstratin purposes.

 ## Dependency